Any homes with an LPG or natural gas supply should understand the critical nature of carbon monoxide (CO) testing.

 Electronic Carbon Monoxide Detector

-Battery-Operated Carbon Monoxide Detector
+Battery-Operated CO Detector

 Portable Carbon Monoxide Meter

-Professional Carbon Monoxide Air Test
+Professional CO Air Test

-Heating, ventilation and air conditioning (HVAC) professionals have several methods for doing carbon monoxide testing.
-The most common method a professional will use is an ambient air tester, which will give a digital readout of CO levels.
 Another method is a pump-driven analyser, which is particularly good at locating the appliance causing the problem.
-The most powerful unit is a combustion analyser, which will not only detect CO leaks but measure the oxygen and carbon dioxide in the air.
+The most powerful unit is a combustion analyser, which will not only detect CO leaks but also measure the oxygen and carbon dioxide in the air.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.